MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-classify-protect.md

 When you use File Explorer to classify and protect your files, you might notice that the labels are not always available.
 That happens when the files that you select do not support classification.
 For these files, you can select a label only if your administrator has configured the label to apply protection.
 Or, you can specify your own protection settings.

+Some files are automatically excluded from classification and protection, because changing them might stop your PC from running.
+Although you can select these files, they are skipped as an excluded folder or file.
+Examples include executable files and your Windows folder.

-For a list of file types that are supported from File Explorer, see the [File types supported for classification and protection](#file-types-supported-for-classification-and-protection) section on this page.
+The admin guide contains a full list of the file types supported and the files and folders that are automatically excluded: [File types supported by the Azure Information Protection client](client-admin-guide-file-types.md).

 ### To classify and protect a file by using File Explorer